mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 Our functions only need to deal with STDIN and STDOUT.
 We can interact with our functions via an API Gateway which maps incoming requests to the input processed by our function.
 The output of our process is marshalled back as response to our API gateway call.

-OpenFaas supports ANY function as far as a Docker image is provided.
+OpenFaaS supports ANY function as far as a Docker image is provided.

 Adding new function is pretty simple, via YAML file.